Welcome to SP! -

 Overview

 The German name "Demut" in English means "humbleness" or "humility".
 It is a strange name for a mountain but somehow it seems to fit excellently.
-Demut (Italian: La Mutta - can someone please translate this for me?) is located to the east of Hochgränten pass in the Carnic Alps.
+Demut (Italian: La Mutta) is located to the east of Hochgränten Pass in the Carnic Alps.
 This pass has been the scene of fierce fighting during World War I, when Italian Alpini and Austrian Kaiserjäger fought for every inch along the whole border between the two countries.
 Even today signs of that war still fill the area.
 There are trenches on both sides of the ridge - sometimes only 100m apart.
-There are the remains of the old positions - a collapsed wooden building here, a concrete on standing there and the odd cave furnished with shelves in between.
+There are the remains of the old positions - a collapsed wooden building here, a concrete one standing there and the odd cave furnished with shelves in between.
 It really starts you thinking about sense and nonsense of war in general and WW I in particular.
 So the name Demut seems oddly in place for a mountain towering above this area.

 As for the summit itself it can be easily reached by one of the old war trails.
 It even is quite popular since it is the highest mountain in the neighbourhood of Hochgränten Pass.
 This (the pass) is rather popular because it hosts a beautiful heart shaped lake at the northern shore of which there is the highest war cemetery of the Alps.
 It is moving to see these eight graves of Austrian and Hungarian soldiers, which are draped by the tools they used. beside the shovel and the axe you will see the crude mountaineering equipment of their day.

 Demut is known for its fine views of the south-western Carnic Alps as well as the south-western parts of Hohe Tauern.
 It is the proximity to the Sexten Dolomites, however, that makes Demut real popular.
-As you can see from the pictures, we didn't climb the mountain on a perfect day.
-Instead the Carnic Main Ridge showed to us what a weather divide can be like with clouds rolling over the summits incessantly.
+You need a fine day, however, and as the Carnic Alps main ridge serves as a sort of weather divide you can easily be trapped in clouds.

 Getting There